Premonoidal and Kleisli double categories: Monoidality of purely central premonoidal double categories

 \subsection{Associativity constraints}

 \sslabel{ass}

-We now come back to the question from the end of \ssref{quasi}.
-We saw that a pseudodouble quasi-functor $H:\Bb\times\Bb\to\Bb$ whose 2-cells $(u,U)$ are trivial induces a pseudodouble functor $P:\Bb\times\Bb\to\Bb$ on the Cartesian product, and that there is even a double category equivalence
+We now come back to the question from the end of \ssref{towards}.
+We saw that a pseudodouble quasi-functor $H:\Bb\times\Bb\to\Bb$ whose 2-cells $(u,U)$ are trivial induces a pseudodouble functor $P:\Bb\times\Bb\to\Bb$, and that there is even a double category equivalence

 (we marked the assignment on 0-cells).
 The pseudodouble functor $P$ is defined on a 2-cell $(\alpha,\beta)\in\Bb\times\Bb$ by